karpanai/karpanai-web/data/blog/2009/11/24/the-king-and-i.md

 - - - - - -

 PS: If this post reads a little dated, it is because it is.
 I started it off almost a year ago, and never did gather the energy to finish it till today, perhaps fittingly on an airplane to Chicago.
 Also, my apologies for the rather long hiatus from the blog.
-I suppose I could blame being busy for not writing, but the truth is I don’t know why I didn’t write.
-I am pleased to say that the time off was rather productive – my wife and I had ourselves a baby girl in 2008, and she’s brought us more joy than most Illayaraja songs.
+I suppose I could blame being busy for not writing, but the truth is I don't know why I didn't write.
+I am pleased to say that the time off was rather productive – my wife and I had ourselves a baby girl in 2008, and she's brought us more joy than most Illayaraja songs.